Nester420/Windows-recon-w-local-storage-/README.md

 1. Save the payload as `inject.ducky` in the root directory.
 2. Plug the Ducky into a Windows machine.
 3. Wait ~30–60 seconds for the script to complete.
-4. Unplug the Ducky and check the USB files.